Skip to content

 A small, easy gesture for the planet?

-Pick up your rubbish, and if you find it on the beach or in the sea, pick it up too.
+Pick up your trash, and if you find any on the beach or in the sea, pick it up too.
 If we all try a little bit to do our part, it would make a huge difference!
-And once you've picked it up, put it to recycle.
+And once you've picked it up, put it in for recycling.
 It can make a difference for the planet.

 Eat less meat.
-I'm not saying you have to go vegetarian (I love meat), but most meat like beef for example comes from animals fed on fish… It's a huge waste of energy and a waste of our dwindling fish stocks.
+I'm not saying you have to become vegetarian (I love meat), but most meat like beef for example comes from animals fed fish...
+It's a huge waste of energy and a waste of our dwindling fish stocks.

-Think about the things you really need in your life rather than the things you want.
+Think about the things you actually need in your lives rather than the things you want.
 I think it's good to have what you want in life but it should be things that you are passionate about, that have a real interest.
-Try living a little more minimalist...
+Try living a little more minimalistly...

 natural plastic bottle